jadekb23/Real-Time-Bus-Tracking/README.md

 # Description

 # Installation
-Be sure to download all files listed in the repo as part of one directory to be sure that the game will run correctly.
-From there, drag and drop the the index.html file into your browser and enjoy!
+Be sure to download all files listed in the repo.
+For this project you will have to generate your own MapBox key from MapBox.com and insert it in the empty quotation marks of the JavaScript file named 'mapanimation'.
+From there, drag and drop the the index.html file into your browser explore!

 # Usage